marinels/marinels.github.io/presentations/react-intro/slides/a-short-example.md

   };
 ```

+* We need only define a static object with `key`/`value` pairs to setup input defaults
-* If no property is provided at *composition*, then *My Button* is used as a default
+* If no property is provided at *composition*, then `lang-ts 'My Button'` is used as a default

 ---